WILD BUCK AMERICAN RYE WHISKEY

 Modern stills are made of stainless steel with copper innards (piping, for example, will be lined with copper along with copper plate inlays along still walls).
 The most straightforward standard distillation apparatus is commonly known as a pot still, consisting of a single heated chamber and a vessel to collect purified alcohol.

 American whiskeys.
-Column stills behave like a series of single pot stills formed in a long vertical tube.
-Whereas a single pot still charged with wine might yield a vapor enriched to 40–60% alcohol, a column still can achieve a vapor alcohol content of 95.6%, an azeotropic mixture of alcohol and water.
+Column stills behave like single-pot stills formed in a long vertical tube.
+A single pot still charged with wine might yield a vapor enriched to 40–60% alcohol, while a column can still achieve a vapor alcohol content of 95.6%, an azeotropic mixture of alcohol and water.

 AGING

-While aging in wooden casks, especially American oak, and French oak casks, whisky undergoes six processes that contribute to its final flavor: extraction, evaporation, oxidation, concentration, filtration, and coloration.
-Extraction in particular results in whisky acquiring several compounds, including aldehydes and vanillin, vanillic acid, and syringaldehyde.
-Distillers will sometimes age their whiskey in barrels previously used to age other spirits, such as rum or sherry, to impart particular flavors.
-At NJoy Spirits Distillery, we typically age our Wild Buck Whiskey 3 to 3-1/2 years before bottling.
+While aging in wooden casks, especially American oak and French oak casks, whisky undergoes six processes that contribute to its final flavor: extraction, evaporation, oxidation, concentration, filtration, and coloration.
+Extraction, in particular, results in whisky acquiring several compounds, including aldehydes and vanillin, vanillic acid, and syringaldehyde.
+Distillers sometimes age their whiskey in barrels previously used to age other spirits, such as rum or sherry, to impart particular flavors.
+NJoy Spirits Distillery typically ages our Wild Buck Whiskey 3 to 3 1/2 years before bottling.

 PACKAGING

-Most whiskies are sold at or near an alcoholic strength of 40% abv, which is the statutory minimum in some countries – although the strength can vary, and cask-strength whisky may have as much as twice that alcohol percentage.
-Our WILD BUCK WHISKEY is 100-Proof (50% ABV), making is a rare whiskey worldwide.
+Most whiskies are sold at or near an alcoholic strength of 40% abv, which is the statutory minimum in some countries—although the strength can vary, and cask-strength whisky may have as much as twice that alcohol percentage.
+Our WILD BUCK WHISKEY is 100-proof (50% ABV), making it a rare whiskey worldwide.

 NJOY SPIRITS DISTILLERY PRODUCTS